Beer Battered Fish Tacos (the best crispy fish tacos around!)

 - Don’t walk away from the stove and definitely don’t leave the kitchen while you’re frying these beer battered fish tacos.
 Give all your attention to frying the fish.
 (Don’t worry, the frying process won’t take longer than 20 minutes.)

-What to serve with beer-battered fish tacos
+What to serve with beer batter fish tacos

 It would be (almost) wrong to eat one of these delicious fish tacos without sipping on a fizzy lime margarita; the two go so well together.
 And while you can easily serve these tacos as a meal all by themselves, if you want to add some sides, here are a few we love:

-Beer Battered Fish Tacos
+Beer Battered Fish Tacos (the best crispy fish tacos around!)

 Ingredients